QuXiaolong0812/mkgcn/README.md

 $ python main.py --dataset music-d (note: use -h to check optional arguments)
 ```
 ### Note
->We will update more information in the future, please stay tuned.
+>I will update more information in the future, please stay tuned.